What is an annulment?

 You should not set a date until the tribunal’s decision has been finalized.
 First, the petition may not be granted.
 Second, even if the petition is eventually granted, there may be unexpected delays in the process, e.g., if your fiancé/e’s spouse wishes to appeal the tribunal’s decision.

 How do I begin?

-To learn more about annulments or make an appointment to begin the process, please contact one of the Pastoral Advocates below:
+To learn more about annulments or make an appointment to begin the process, please contact our Pastoral Advocate, Bob Laquerre, at 561-276-6892.

 Information reprinted from the USCCB.